Uberi/Minetest-WorldEdit/Chat Commands.md

 ### `//allocate <file>`

 Set the region defined by nodes from "(world folder)/schems/`<file>`.we" as the current WorldEdit region.
+Also display any mods which are not currently enabled in the world, but are referenced in the schem file.

     //allocate some random filename
     //allocate huge_base